zslrmhb/Omniverse-Virtual-Assisstant/README.md

   </head>
   <body>
-    <h1>Tutorials</h1>
+    <h1>Tutorial</h1>
     <p>The tutorial is here: <a href="Tutorials.pdf">Tutorial</a>.</p>
   </body>
 </html>

 ## How to Use?
-1. Set up the Riva Server and Audio2Face as indicated by the steps in the Tutorials
+1. Set up the Riva Server and Audio2Face as indicated by the steps in the Tutorial.
-2. After step 1 has been set up, launch both the Riva Server and Audio2Face
+2. After step 1 has been set up, launch both the Riva Server and Audio2Face.
 3. Fill in the URI in the config.py in the following format: external IP of your Riva Server:Port of your Riva Server.
     1. For example, if the external IP of the Riva Sever is "12.34.56.789" and the port of the Riva Server is "50050".
 Then the content in config.py will be
     > URI = "12.34.56.789:50050"
-4. Run main.py
+4. Run main.py.